ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/docs/README.md

 |        |         \___ Any human-friendly label.
 |         \____________ The date in the YYYYMMDD format when the document was
 |                        created.
 Can be omitted if it is reasonably close to
-|                        the date of creation of the document and there is no
+|                        the date when the document was received and there is
-|                        risk of ambiguity.
-Can be approximate if the precise
+|                        no risk of ambiguity.
+Can be approximate if the
-|                        date is not known.
+|                        precise date is not known.
  \_____________________ The date in the YYYYMMDD format when the document was
                          received by the N.I.D.
 ```